Uniformizing complex ODEs and applications: Renormalization in the exceptional divisor

-\begin{proof} It suffices to prove the statement for the case of a trajectory $l_p$ of $\calh$ since the adaptations needed for trajectories of $\calh^{\theta}$ are clear.
-Also we can suppose without loss of generality that the length of $l_p$ is infinite.
-Finally we recall that the affine coordinates $(x,y)$ were generically chosen in the sense of Section~3.
-Also let $W$ be the previously chosen open neighborhood of the singular set of $\tilf$ on $\Delta_{\infty}$.
+Let $W$ be the previously chosen open neighborhood of the intersection of $\Delta_{\infty} \setminus W$ with the singular set of $\tilf$.
 Assume that $l_p$ is connected and totally contained in $\Delta_{\infty} \setminus W$.
-Since the intersection of $\Delta_{\infty} \setminus W$ with the singular set of $\tilf_{\infty}$ is empty, the only singularities of $\mathcal{H}$ that can appear on $l_p$ are saddles.
-However, as noted in Remark \ref{rem}, the corresponding trajectories of $\mathcal{H}$ can locally be deformed to avoid these singularities.
-Moreover the uniform contractive character of the corresponding holonomy maps is still kept by these deformed trajectories.
-As to the polar set of $\omega_1$, we recall that this set is contained in the line at infinity $\Delta_{\infty}^{(x,y)}$.
-Thanks to Lemma~\ref{remainingcompact}, every sufficiently long segment of $l_p$ remains most ``of its length'' on a fixed compact part of the affine $\C^2$ associated to the coordinates $(x,y)$.
-Since $F$ is clearly bounded on this compact part, the estimates of Lemma~\ref{remainingcompact} allow us to conclude the following: every sufficiently long segment $c_p$ of $l_p$ can be split into a concatenation $c_1 \ast c_2 \ast \cdots \ast c_k$ such that: \begin{enumerate} \item The image of $c_i$, for $i$ odd, is contained in the compact set $K$.
+Since the intersection of $\Delta_{\infty} \setminus W$ with the singular set of $\tilf$ is empty and the length of $l_p$ is infinite, the only singularities of $\mathcal{H}$ that may be met by the trajectory $l_p$ are saddle singularities of $\calh$ (occurring at regular points of $\tilf$).
+However, according to Definition~\ref{justadddefinition2}, the corresponding trajectories of $\mathcal{H}$ are continued by following separatrices that are ``emanated'' from the saddle in question.
+Moreover, with this global definition of $\calh$-trajectory, the uniform contractive character of the corresponding holonomy maps is still verified.

+Naturally an oriented trajectory of $\calh$ cannot intersect the polar divisor of $\omega_1$ since the latter is constituted by ``source-like'' singularities for $\mathcal{H}$.
+Away from $W$, this polar divisor coincides with the ``line at infinity $\Delta_{\infty}^{(x,y)} \subset \Delta_{\infty}$.
+Though a trajectory of $\calh$ may come ``close'' to $\Delta_{\infty}^{(x,y)}$, owing to Lemma~\ref{remainingcompact} we know that every sufficiently long segment of $l_p$ has ``most of its length'' contained in a fixed compact part of the affine $\C^2$ associated to the coordinates $(x,y)$.
+Let then a compact part $K$ of the mentioned affine copy of $\C^2$ be fixed.
+Since $F$ is clearly bounded on $K$, the estimates of Lemma~\ref{remainingcompact} allow us to conclude the following: every sufficiently long segment $c_p$ of $l_p$ can be split into a concatenation $c_1 \ast c_2 \ast \cdots \ast c_k$ such that: \begin{enumerate} \item The image of $c_i$, for $i$ odd, is contained in the compact set $K$.
 Besides at points belonging to these segments the absolute value of $\omega_1$ is bounded from below, i.e. $|\omega_1| \geq \da > 0$.

 \item If $i_0$ is odd, then the sum of the lengths of all even $i$'s, $i <i_0$, is less than, say, $2/3$ the sum of the lengths of $c_1, \ldots ,c_{i_0}$.

 \item The absolute value of the coordinate ``$z$'' decreases monotonically over the segment $c_p$.